mathieuancelin/elem-vdom/readme.md

 The `Elem.render` context
 ------------------

-Stateless functions as components is the key pattern of `elem-vdom`.
+Stateless functions as components is the key pattern of `elem-vdom-vanilla-experiment`.
 In fact, it's better if your components are dumb and just need some props to work, the application data being provided by an external store.
 But sometimes you need more.

 Each time you call `Elem.render` with a component function as first parameter, an application context will be created and passed to the component function and all the sub component function.
 The context is available as `this` or as a function parameter.
-The context will also be attached to any event handler (using `this`) attached by `elem-vdom`.
+The context will also be attached to any event handler (using `this`) attached by `elem-vdom-vanilla-experiment`.

 ```javascript
 function MyComponent(ctx, props) { // app context as parameter